tum-esi/SEEMQTT/README.md

 ### 1.6.2 Set up important paramertes
 Few papramertrs in [secconfig.h](ESP32/SEEMQTT/secconfig.h) need to be spesifiecd before running any publisher.
 ```
-KSN_NUM           //  The number of KeyStores. you can find it in [secconfig.h](ESP32/SEEMQTT/secconfig.h)
+KSN_NUM           //  The number of KeyStores.
 SSS_T             //  Shamir's secret sharing threshold. this should be consistent with the parameter selected in the publisher
 ```

 ## 2. KeyStore